Paul Allen- General Manager

 Ben Hornbrook- Director of Food & Beverage

-Ben is entering his tenth season as a Travs employee and his seventh season as the Director of Food and Beverage.
+Ben is entering his eleventh season as a Travs employee and his eighth season as the Director of Food and Beverage.
 Before starting with the Travelers, Ben worked in the restaurant industry, pipeline construction, and in management of contract utility work.
-Although Ben loves working for the Travs, he does miss sitting in the stands, drinking beer, eating hot dogs, and watching the Travs play.
+If Ben was not working for the Travelers, he would be sitting in the stands with a beer and a hot dog watching the game.

 Hunter Johnston- Assistant Director of Food & Beverage

-Hunter is entering his sixth year with the Travs and second as Assistant Director of Food and Beverage.
+Hunter is entering his seventh year with the Travs and third as Assistant Director of Food and Beverage.
 Prior to this season, Hunter assisted Ben Hornbrook with day to day activities around the ballpark.
 Hunter has had experience working in every single concession stand at Dickey Stephens Park!

 Hunter is a native of Arkansas, born in Forrest City.
-He graduated from Beebe High School and currently lives in Ward, Arkansas with his wife Halie.
-Hunter and his wife just recently got married in December of 2017.
+He graduated from Beebe High School and currently lives in Jacksonville, Arkansas with his wife Halie.
+Hunter and his wife just had a baby boy named Thomas this past September.
 In his free time he enjoys hunting, fishing, and playing with his two dogs, Maverick and Raleigh.
 Hunter is also an Arkansas State Red Wolves and St. Louis Cardinals fan.